Satoko Miyahara

 Satoko Miyahara (宮原 知子, Miyahara Satoko) is a retired Japanese figure skater.
 She is the 2015 World silver medalist, the 2018 World bronze medalist, the 2016 Four Continents champion, a two-time Four Continents silver medalist (2014, 2015), a two-time Grand Prix Final silver medalist (2015, 2016), a two-time Skate America champion (2017, 2018), the 2015 NHK Trophy champion, a four-time CS U.S. Classic champion (2015, 2016, 2018, 2019), the 2014 CS Lombardia Trophy champion, and a four-time Japanese national champion (2014–17).

 On the junior level, she is the 2012 JGP U.S. champion, the 2011 JGP Poland silver medalist, the 2012 Asian Figure Skating Trophy champion, and a two-time Japanese junior national champion (2012, 2013).

-She placed 4th at the 2018 Winter Olympics.
+She placed fourth at the 2018 Winter Olympics.

 Personal life

-Miyahara was born on March 26, 1998 in Kyoto, Japan.
+Miyahara was born on March 26, 1998, in Kyoto, Japan.
 Her parents are both doctors.
-Due to her parents' work, she moved with her family to Houston, Texas when she was five years old and had returned to Kyoto by the age of seven.
-Miyahara learned English during her time in the United States.
+She moved with her family to Houston, Texas, when she was four years old, as her parents were doing research at the University of Texas, and had returned to Kyoto by the age of seven.

+Miyahara began to learn English during her time in the United States, although she was reluctant to speak it at school, and she did not become fully fluent before returning to Japan.
+She would later describe English as a focal point in her life along with figure skating, and she made further efforts to improve her English by attending English lessons in Japan and speaking to skaters from other countries.

-On February 13, 2016, Miyahara graduated from Kansai University High School.
-She has stated her plans to attend Kansai University and major in literature as well as continuing to study English.
+In February 2016, Miyahara graduated from Kansai University High School.
+She graduated from Kansai University in the spring of 2021, having studied in the Faculty of Literature and majoring in British and American Literature and English.

 Standing five feet tall, she is known to her fan base as the "Tiny Queen".
+Miyahara said that she likes the nickname as "I tend to shrink and feel like I am not good enough.
+'Tiny Queen' brings the feeling that I should be proud of myself and show my best."

+In August 2023, Miyahara reflected on her retirement and the "deep friendship" she established with Stéphane Lambiel's team in Champéry, Switzerland.

+In September 2024, Miyahara became a board member of the Japan Skating Federation.

 Career

-Miyahara began skating while she was living in the United States and came under the guidance of Mie Hamada in Kyoto, Japan at the age of seven.
+Miyahara began skating while she was living in the United States at age four, and she came under the guidance of Mie Hamada in Kyoto, Japan at the age of seven.